Dreambound

 • Outpatient Clinics: Sonographers may perform exams in clinics focused on specific medical specialties.

-What are the requirements to become a Diagnostic Medical Sonographer in Illinois?
+Requirements to Become a Diagnostic Medical Sonographer in Illinois

-To become a Diagnostic Medical Sonographer in Illinois, you need to fulfill certain education and legal requirements:
+To become a Diagnostic Medical Sonographer in Illinois, you need to meet specific educational and certification requirements:

 Education: